xuweiwei1/fgsvd_lda/readme.txt

 Please pay attention to the selection of the subspace and the choice of image size.

-[1] Yujie Wang, Weiwei Xu* and Lei Zhu, Efficient Linear Discriminant Analysis based on Randomized Low-Rank Approaches, IEEE Transactions on Neural Networks and Learning Systems
+[1] Yujie Wang, Weiwei Xu* and Lei Zhu, Efficient Linear Discriminant Analysis based on Randomized Low-Rank Approaches, IEEE Transactions on Neural Networks and Learning Systems, accepted, 2025.